survivejs/webpack-book/manuscript/understanding_loaders/04_writing_loaders.md

 The problem is that this would add a significant overhead to the tests and bring problems of its own as you would have to figure out more effective ways to execute them.

+T> Webpack loaders can be run standalone through [loader-runner](https://www.npmjs.com/package/loader-runner).
+Using *loader-runner* would be one way to avoid mocking.

 ## Implementing a Loader

 The loader implementation itself isn't entirely trivial due to the amount of functionality within it.
-I use [cheerio](https://www.npmjs.org/package/cheerio) to apply *highlight.js* on the code portions of the passed HTML.
+I ended up using [cheerio](https://www.npmjs.org/package/cheerio) to apply *highlight.js* on the code portions of the passed HTML.
 Cheerio provides an API resembling jQuery making it ideal for small tasks, such as this.

-To keep this discussion simple, I'll give you a subset of the implementation next to show you the key parts:
+To keep this discussion simple, I'll give you a subset of the implementation to show you the key parts:

 ```javascript
 'use strict';